Printing hardware

 Scales and exposures

 Neutral density filter is graduated between 0 and 60.
-60 is equivalent to 2 stops of aperture.
+60 seems equivalent to 2 stops of aperture.

 Color filters add a nonlinear amount of exposure that is different per color, and follows a formula and a reference table that is given in the Meopta Color3 head manual.